 We are a team of experienced coaches, facilitators and consultants who share a passion for making a positive impact on people and business.

-Chris is an experienced leader, consultant and facilitator, having worked in and around the financial and professional services sector for the last 20 years.
+Chris is an experienced leader, facilitator and Executive coach, having worked in, and around, the financial, legal and professional services sector for the last 20 years.

-He began his career in the Competition Directorate of the European Commission in Brussels, before training and qualifying as a commercial lawyer with Blake Morgan.
-During his time there, he was seconded to the legal departments of RAC Motoring Services, the Welsh Government and the UK Department of Health, as well as to a business development role at PHS Group - identifying new targets for acquisition as part of the Group's growth strategy.
+Qualified to postgraduate level in both Executive Coaching and Mentoring; and in Strategic Leadership, he began his career at the Competition Directorate of the European Commission in Brussels, before training and qualifying as a commercial lawyer with Blake Morgan.
+During his time there, Chris was seconded to the legal departments of RAC Motoring Services, the Welsh Government and the UK Department of Health, as well as to a business development role at PHS Group – identifying new targets for acquisition as part of the Group’s growth strategy.

-Whilst in practice, Chris discovered a passion for learning & development.
+Whilst in practice, Chris discovered a passion for people and business development.
 He went on to combine a role training lawyers at major law firms with a senior management position at national legal professional development provider, altior.
-After its acquisition by US private education business, Kaplan, Chris was promoted to Managing Director, and was later awarded Chartered Manager status in recognition of his achievements in this role.
+After its acquisition by US private education business, Kaplan, Chris was promoted to Managing Director, and was later awarded Chartered Manager status in recognition of his achievements.
 Following two years as Director of Learning & Development Services at Capital Law, and sister consultancy business, Capital People, he fulfilled a long-held ambition to set up Sweetmans and Partners.

 Tanya is a non-practising solicitor who specialises in negotiation and presentation skills training for professionals.

 She trained and qualified at Clifford Chance as a corporate finance solicitor, focusing on floats and placings on the Main Market.
 She has also worked at Collins Stewart Stockbrokers, Gouldens (now Jones Day) and as Deputy General Counsel at Hanson plc.